nmnhut-it/template/prompt-template.md

    - Separate game logic from UI components for better maintainability and testability.
    - Follow coding best practices.
-   - Add clear debug logs for each function to aid in troubleshooting.
+   - Add clear debug logs for every function and conditional branch to aid in troubleshooting.

 ## Testing Framework Implementation
 1. Since Cocos2d-JS doesn't natively support testing, implement a simple test framework directly into your game code: